-The Czech republic is well known for good beer at a great price, so it’s not a surprise that Prague is at the weekend overflowing with stag parties.
+The Czech Republic is well known for a good beer at a great price, so it’s not a surprise that Prague is at the weekend overflowing with stag parties.

-Whilst it’s a great way to sample some excellent internationally know beer, it’s also good to taste some homegrown wine and even Czech produced sparkling wine (which is actually pretty good!).
+Whilst it’s a great way to sample some excellent internationally known beer, it’s also good to taste some homegrown wine and even Czech-produced sparkling wine (which is actually pretty good!).

-So, if you are planning trip to Prague with your friends, you might like to know few rules around drinking in Czech republic to make sure you stay on the right side of the law!
+So, if you are planning a trip to Prague with your friends, you might like to know a few rules around drinking in the Czech republic to make sure you stay on the right side of the law!

 What is the drinking age in Prague (and the whole Czech Republic)?

 The legal drinking age, when you can buy your own alcoholic drink in Prague and the whole Czech Republic is 18 years old.

 Is public drinking legal in Prague (and the whole Czech Republic)?

 Whilst you might see people drinking alcohol on the street, I’m afraid it’s not legal and you might get into trouble with the local police if you are caught.